Buying Or Selling A Home?

 - Double (or triple!) check everything.
 Ask your bank to confirm the name on the account before sending a wire.

 - Verify immediately.
-Within four to eight hours, call your Liberty Title office or your real estate agent confirm your money has been received.
+If buying, within a few hours, call your Liberty Title office or your real estate agent confirm your money has been received.
+If selling, within a few hours, call your bank to confirm your money has been received in your account.

 What To Do If You’ve Been Targeted